-How to Install Glass Blocks in a Bathroom Wall
+How to Build a Glass Block Wall

 Nail a strip of 1" by 2" wood along the center of the entire rough opening to support the weight of the blocks (Image 1).
 Attach strips of water-resistant drywall on both sides of the 1" x 2" to finish the opening (Image 2).

 Apply a coat of a water-based asphalt emulsion to the 1"x2" wood on the sill of the opening to protect the wood from moisture damage (Image 3).
 Don't apply the emulsion too close to the edge because the glass blocks will leave a lip, or "reveal," around the perimeter of the opening.